Forensic Scientist

 Best Rated

-Asked by Jasmine over 7 years ago
+Asked by Katie Strange over 7 years ago

 Have you ever seen anything like from the movie SAW

-Asked by Ally about 7 years ago
+Asked by Ally over 7 years ago

 I actually haven’t seen that movie.
 Do you mean super bloody homicides or ones where some psycho has set up a torture chamber?
 (The answers would be yes to the former, no to the latter.)